ahmedshahriar/DeepLearning.AI-TensorFlow-Developer-Professional-Certificate/notes.md

 ## CNN

-A first convolution layer will learn small local patterns such as edges, a second convolution layer will learn larger patterns made of the features of the first layers, and so on.
-This allows convnets to efficiently learn increasingly complex and abstract visual concepts
+A first convolution layer (layers closer to the input aka bottom layers) will learn small local patterns such as edges, a second convolution layer will learn larger patterns made of the features of the first layers, and so on.
+This allows convnets to efficiently learn increasingly complex and abstract visual concepts (at layers closer to the output)

 1. [Understanding `width_shift_range` and `height_shift_range` arguments in Keras's ImageDataGenerator class](https://stackoverflow.com/a/62487089/11105356)